 Once a year, hubby and I head up to the small town of Dover in southern Vermont to hike, relax, and spend time away from Long Island.

-Hiking is my second all time favorite way to exercise, next to yoga obviously.
+We’re big hikers.
 There’s something so incredibly gratifying about getting to the top of the mountain, looking out at the beautiful landscape, and just breathing.
 Every time I hike, I find myself saying “this is what the world is supposed to look like.”
-It’s raw, beautiful, and too few of us take time to appreciate it.
+It’s raw and beautiful and just really makes you think about life.

 Vermont offers some incredible hiking trails – we’re always finding new ones to explore! – plus quiet, homey inns to spend your nights, and some great food!

 Vermont is progressive when it comes to organic food and labeling; they were the first state to pass GMO labeling laws.
 Ironically, their farming practices are old fashioned and haven’t changed much throughout the generations.
 Over the past few years, I’ve spoken with a few restaurant and market owners, along with a few farmers who supply them.
 It’s always a treat, though I think it should be the norm, to sit down at a restaurant where the owner can tell you exactly which farm down the road her meat is from.
 Ground beef is something I avoid, but knowing where its from and knowing that it’s sustainable is different, in my opinion.